ericfortis/final-cut-pro-scene-detect/README.md

 In that example, an `~/Desktop/my-video.fcpxml` project will be created.
 That is, in the same directory the video is in.

-Tip: If you don’t want to type file paths, just drag the file into the Terminal — it will paste the path for you.
+Tip: If you don’t want to type the video file path, just drag the file into the Terminal — it will paste the path for you.